arananet/TzxDuino-Reloaded/README.md

 # Updates

+03/11/2017: Complete redesigned for use with arduino pro mini.

 16/09/2017: Added a 2.5mm for use with remote signal (MSX) and a DTR signal.
 Components realocated.

 06/09/2017: Added a SD card socket on the back.
 You must cut the jack 3.5mm pins that are too large.